Julcatan/MechaCar_Statistical_Analysis/README.md

      - Customer Rating for Reliability
      - Customer Rating for Security

-   - null hypotheses:  Price, Reliabilty, and Security ratings have no influence on the average sales between MechaCar and the competition
+   - null hypotheses:  Price, Reliabilty, and Security ratings have no influence on the average sales between MechaCar and the competition.
    - alternative hypotheses: Price, Reliabilty, and Security ratings have no influence on the average sales between MechaCar and the competition.

    - Method: Multiple linear regression